 Harry Mason garnered First Team All-Mid-South Conference accolades and Luke Wilson earned Second Team honors last season as well, while six players were named Mid-South Conference Scholar-Athletes and Ian Hamilton and Wilson both were recognized as Daktronics-NAIA Scholar-Athletes.

 Cumberland started slowly last season as well, going 1-4-1 in its first six matches before turning things around in late September.
-The Bulldogs reeled off five consecutive victories and won 8-of-9 with only a 2-1 loss to No. 9 Lindsey Wilson.
+The Phoenix reeled off five consecutive victories and won 8-of-9 with only a 2-1 loss to No. 9 Lindsey Wilson.
 CU won its quarterfinals match in the conference tournament at home but lost 2-1 to St. Catharine College in the semifinals, ending the year 11-7-1.

 Marty Owens and Patrick Carr garnered First Team All-MSC accolades and Josh Armstrong, Elliot Goodwin and Rodrick Zacharias earned Second Team honors while Owens was voted MSC Freshman of the Year.
 Eight players were named Mid-South Scholar-Athletes, two earned NAIA Scholar-Athlete recognition and Hamilton collected the Mid-South Conference Champions of Character Award.

 During his playing career, the Dublin, Ireland, native spent his freshman season at Lambuth University in Jackson, Tenn., earning First Team All-TranSouth Conference honors and helping the Eagles to a regular season championship.